Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADMSGroup.md

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

+This cmdlet uses the MSGraph instead of the AzureAD Graph.
+Commands that use the MSGraph are in the format of \*-ADMS\*.
+For more information on the naming convention see [New enhancements to the #AzureAD PowerShell 2.0 preview.
+Manage dynamic groups and more!](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/new-enhancements-to-the-azuread-powershell-2-0-preview-manage/ba-p/245153)

 ## INPUTS

 ### System.String